d3kman/ClickFix-Guard-Strawberry/README.md

-# 🚨 ClickFix Clipboard Guard

-ClickFix Clipboard Guard is a lightweight browser extension that protects you from **clipboard hijacking attacks** often used in ClickFix scams and other malware tricks.

-These scams make you click on fake “verification” checkboxes or buttons and secretly copy **malicious commands** (like PowerShell payloads) to your clipboard.
-If you paste them into a terminal, your system can be compromised.

-This extension **monitors clipboard writes** in real time and alerts you when something looks suspicious.

----

-## ✨ Features

-### 🔎 Clipboard Monitoring
-Detects when a site tries to write to your clipboard — even hidden or background attempts.

-### ⚠ Suspicious Content Detection
-Built-in **hardcoded detection rules** catch high-risk payloads such as:

-- ClickFix-style bait text: `Verification`, `ID`, `#`
-- PowerShell & flags: `powershell`, `-NoProfile`, `-ExecutionPolicy`, `-enc`, `Invoke-Expression`, `IEX`
-- Windows LOLBins: `mshta.exe`, `certutil`, `rundll32`, `wget`, `curl`, etc.
-- Dangerous chains: commands after a URL (e.g. `https://... && powershell`)

-👉 These rules are **always enforced** and **cannot be removed** by the user.
-You may add your **own extra keywords** via the popup settings.

-### 📢 On-Screen Alerts
-Shows a **centered warning modal** inside the webpage whenever suspicious clipboard activity is detected.
-- Shows the source website
-- Displays the exact suspicious payload
-- Lets you **whitelist trusted sites** with one click

-### 🔔 System Notifications
-Sends a browser desktop notification so you don’t miss important alerts.

-### 📜 Activity Logs
-Keeps the **last 50 suspicious attempts** for quick review in the extension popup.

-### ✅ Whitelist Trusted Sites
-If a known safe site (like a web IDE or productivity tool) legitimately uses the clipboard, you can **whitelist it** to avoid alerts.

-### 🛠️ User Custom Keywords
-Add your own watchlist keywords in the popup (case-insensitive).
-- Resetting keywords only clears your custom ones — built-in protections remain permanent.

----

-## 📂 Installation

-1. Download or clone this repository.
-2. Open **Chrome / Edge / Brave** and go to: `chrome://extensions/`
-3. Enable **Developer mode** (toggle in the top-right).
-4. Click **Load unpacked** and select the folder with the extension.
-5. Done! 🎉 The extension is now active.

----

-## 🔐 Why Use It?

-Clipboard hijacking is one of the simplest but most dangerous tricks in modern scams.

-Attackers rely on you **pasting** something into PowerShell, CMD, or a terminal without noticing.
-ClickFix Clipboard Guard acts as an **intrusion alarm for your clipboard** 🚨 — giving you time to stop before executing something harmful.

----
+🚨 ClickFix Clipboard Guard

+ClickFix Clipboard Guard is a lightweight browser extension that protects you from clipboard hijacking attacks often used in ClickFix scams and other malware tricks.

+These scams trick you with fake “verification” steps that tell you to open a terminal and paste something — while secretly copying malicious commands (like PowerShell or Bash payloads) into your clipboard.
+If you paste them, your system can be compromised in seconds.

+This extension monitors clipboard writes in real time and shouts at you 🚨 when something looks shady.

+✨ Features
+🔎 Clipboard Monitoring

+Detects when any site tries to write to your clipboard.

+Even sneaky, hidden, or background attempts are caught.

+⚠ Suspicious Content Detection

+Built-in detection rules catch the nastiest stuff:

+ClickFix bait → Verification, ID, #

+PowerShell & flags → powershell, -NoProfile, -ExecutionPolicy, -enc, Invoke-Expression, IEX

+Windows LOLBins → mshta.exe, certutil, rundll32, wget, curl, bitsadmin

+Command chaining → URLs followed by &&, ;, pipes, etc.

+Mac/Linux hijacks → /bin/bash -c, curl -fsSL, curl spoofing as “Mac OS X”

+👉 These rules are hardcoded and cannot be removed — because they cover the most abused real-world attacks.

+You can also add your own custom keywords in the popup settings (for company-specific or new emerging threats).

+📢 On-Screen Alerts

+When something sketchy is detected:

+A big centered warning modal appears on the page.

+You’ll see the source website + the exact clipboard payload.

+You can instantly:

+❌ Dismiss the alert

+✅ Whitelist the site if it’s legit (e.g., a dev tool you trust)

+📤 Report to Security Team (shows clear instructions & lets you download a JSON report for emailing to IT/SecOps).

+📜 Activity Logs

+Keeps the last 50 suspicious attempts in the extension popup.

+Shows timestamp, origin site, and payload.

+You can download logs for investigation or share with security teams.

+✅ Whitelist Management

+One-click whitelist from alerts or manually add domains.

+Whitelisted sites won’t trigger alerts (good for trusted internal tools).

+You can clear the whitelist at any time from the popup settings if you change your mind.

+🛠️ User Custom Keywords

+Add your own watchlist keywords (case-insensitive).

+Great for company-specific patterns or things attackers are starting to abuse.

+Resetting keywords only clears your custom ones — built-in rules are permanent.

+🔔 System Notifications

+Also throws a desktop notification (in addition to the on-screen modal).

+Makes sure you don’t miss an alert even if the suspicious site hides it behind a fake captcha.

+📂 Installation

+Download or clone this repository.

+Open Chrome / Edge / Brave and go to: chrome://extensions/

+Enable Developer mode (toggle in the top-right).

+Click Load unpacked and select the folder with the extension.

+Done! 🎉 The extension is now active and watching your clipboard’s back.

+🔐 Why Use It?

+Clipboard hijacking is ridiculously simple for attackers — but devastating for you.
+They don’t need malware installed, just trick you into pasting a command you never meant to run.

+ClickFix Clipboard Guard acts like an intrusion alarm for your clipboard 🚨.
+It catches:

+Windows payloads (PowerShell, CMD, LOLBins)

+Mac/Linux payloads (/bin/bash -c, curl -fsSL)

+ClickFix-style scam scripts

+Any custom threats you define

+And gives you clear options: stop, whitelist, or report.

+No more blind copy-paste → 💥 ransomware.